saltedge/sca-identity-service-example/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Salt Edge Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [authenticator@saltedge.com](mailto:authenticator@saltedge.com).
+Please report unacceptable behavior to [Salt Edge Support](https://www.saltedge.com/pages/contact_support).

 ## Here are some ways *you* can contribute: